SSWConsulting/SSW.Rules.Content/rules/do-you-use-these-useful-react-hooks/rule.md

 ## 5. **useReducer**: Advanced State Logic 📊

 The `useReducer` is a React Hook that lets you add a reducer to your component, providing a more predictable state management method compared to useState.
-Here's a summary based on the provided content.

 ```jsx
 import React, { useReducer } from 'react';